 Natural Animal Feed and Forage

-I know, I know, chickens aren’t cats.
-But chickens also have an optimal diet that isn’t served well with the simple cup-of-dried-(certified organic!)-feed per day.
-Chickens are designed to eat grains for less than half of their diet.
-Where does the other more-than-half of their diet naturally come from?
+Permaculturist Paul Wheaton thinks chickens are designed to eat grains for less than half of their diet.
+Where would the other more than half of their diet naturally come from?

 Wheaton’s chicken-keeping system includes rotating the animals around the yard in small paddocks, letting them eat only 30% of the vegetation in each–about one weeks’ time–before moving them on to another paddock.
 His writings suggest ways to organize a paddock system on a small city lot.
-He has also demonstrated that chickens in this system display far more of their natural tendencies – meaning that the environment they live in plays a big part in how they act.

 Mark Shepard, permaculturist and author of Restoration Agriculture, also advocates leaving livestock in one area only long enough for them to eat the “first bite” and then moving them along.